 The entire process takes between four to six months to finalize, the process can become quite involved and it is advised that the debtor engage a law firm such as Freeman Huber Law PLLC.
 It is possible to file without the assistance of an attorney but is not advisable.
 During the hearings it will be determined what assets are exempt and cannot be disposed of and others that have no residual value and are simply treated as exempt.
 The sale of the non-exempt assets is made by the trustee who attempts to maximize the amount he can get.

 After Chapter 7 has been declared it may be difficult to re-establish credit for some time, furthermore, it is not allowable under law to re-file again for a certain period of time.

 Both debtors and creditors have certain protection available to them under existing US bankruptcy laws.
 If you find yourself or your company facing a financial challenge you will need a Prescott bankruptcy attorney to help you.
-You are invited to contact Freeman Huber Law PLLC.
+You are invited to contact Business Name.